ariel-gallardo/programming-test/README.md

 factorial of 3 = 3 * 2 * 1
 factorial of 5 = 5 * 4 * 3 * 2 * 1
 Bonus point if you can make it recursive.

+- 2) Write a function that order a vector of integers (without using Sort)